 Growing up my mom and aunties would sometimes host an Afternoon Tea party.
 Then as I started working in a British Pub we would host Afternoon Teas, and one of my favorite things to do visiting new cities is to find a delicious high tea.
 There is something about numerous dainty sandwiches, lots of treats, and copious amounts of clotted cream with fresh scones that makes me incredibly happy.
+Don't miss my how to host an afternoon tea guide.

 A smoked salmon and cream cheese sandwich is a classic afternoon tea sandwich, I always hope to find when I go to high tea.
 Luckily, making one at home is incredibly easy as well.
 Perfect for a brunch.